-Developmental Preschool Network: Arugot runs a network of four developmental preschools for children with special needs age 3 – 6/ 7.
+Developmental Preschool Network: Arugot runs a network of five developmental preschools for children with special needs age 3 – 6/ 7.
 All children are assessed as eligible for special education and referred by the Allocations Committee of the Education Department at the Municipality.
 Each child has an individualized work plan, which is updated periodically according to his progress.
 The main goal is to mainstream children in the regular school system.
 Some children spend one or two days a week integrated in regular preschools as preparation for mainstreaming, while receiving all their treatments at Arugot Preschool.
 A team of highly professional staff caters to the needs of the children.
 In addition to a regular preschool schedule, the program provides paramedical treatments: speech and occupational therapy, psychologist (sent from the Municipality) and a pet therapist.
 Children enjoy musical activities and benefit from a gardening project – growing their own plants, vegetables, and flowers – a fun activity that enhances personal development.
 The success rate of this program is measured by looking at the schools that children are enrolled at when graduating to first grade.
-This year the results of this program are astonishing – since its inception 75 – 80% graduate every year to regular first grade classes.
+The results of this program are astonishing – since its inception in 2003, 75 – 80% graduate to regular first grade classes every year.

 The overall aim is for children to develop and improve and join their peers in regular school frameworks.